syncfusion-content/wpf-docs/wpf/DataGrid/Conditional-Styling.md

 ### Conditional styling of caption summary cells using converter

-The appearance of caption summary cell can be customized conditionally based on summary value by using `converter`, where converter returns the value based on summary value.
+The appearance of `caption summary cell` can be customized conditionally based on `summary value` by using `converter`, where `converter` returns the value based on `summary value`.

 {% tabs %}
 {% highlight xaml %}